 Some of our courses require students to have essential equipment/clothing.

 If you are 18 and over and are eligible for a bursary, these costs will be met through your bursary.
 If you are not eligible for a bursary, you will need to fund these items yourself.

 If you are under 18, you are entitled to have essential equipment paid for whether you are entitled to EMA or not.
 However you must apply for EMA even if you know that you’re not entitled to EMA.

 If in any doubt or if you want detailed information, please call student services on 01397 874321.

 Students may qualify for bursary funding.

-On successful completion of this course, students may be eligible for BA (Hons) Adventure Tourism Management or other related higher education courses.
-Students could also consider a career as an outdoor activities instructor, adventure guide or teacher.
+On successful completion of this course, you may be eligible for any of our four degrees or other related course.
+You could also consider a career as an outdoor activities instructor or adventure guide.